FAIR Signposting Profile

 save contextual information such as the URI where it is published.

-This section describes two complementary approaches to convey typed links: the Level 1 and Level 2 recipes.
+convey typed links: the Level 1 and Level 2 recipes.

-They differ regarding the way in which typed links are conveyed and regarding the extent of the set of typed links that is conveyed:
+They differ regarding the way in which typed links are conveyed and

 - How typed links are conveyed: